Experiential Learning and Funding

 Internships, independent study, and research are all examples of robust experiential learning that allow you to deepen your understanding of academic disciplines and gain a variety of other real-world skills and positive work habits.
 These experiences, especially internships, rank high on the list of what employers want to see in graduates seeking employment.

-In order to help you make your experiential learning experience more meaningful, you can choose to participate in Ingenuity in Action.
+In order to help you make your experiential learning experience more meaningful, Cornell requires students to participate in two Ingenuity in Action experiences to satisfy graduation requirements.

 Resources for getting your funding

-Congratulations on being approved for funding for your upcoming experiential learning opportunity!
-Follow the links below to help keep you on track with the various tasks you are responsible for completing before you leave campus for your internship or other opportunity.
+Once you have applied and are approved for funding for your upcoming experiential learning opportunity, please follow the links below to help keep you on track with the various tasks you are responsible for completing before you leave campus for your internship or other opportunity.

 BCI Internship Agreement - to be completed by student in order to receive internship funding